CloudCoinConsortium/CloudCoin/Merchant Tools/README.md

 ## raida_go Receive.
 The purpose of recieve is to check to see if your customer has sent CloudCoins to your Skywallet.
 This has two arguments
 1. The command.
 In this case "receive".
-2. The guid of the user's payment, supplied by the Skywallet "Point of Sale" html website plugin.
+2. The GUID of the user's payment, supplied by the Skywallet "Point of Sale" html website plugin that you can add to your website.

 Example of calling this CLI for Windows
 ```dos